arisp99/personal-site/content/project/MIPTools/index.md

 url_video: ""
 ---

- suite of computational tools used for molecular inversion probe design, data processing, and analysis.
+ A suite of computational tools used for molecular inversion probe design, data processing, and analysis.